pivotal/docs-tap/learning-center/runtime-environment/system-profile.md

-If you experience problems building or running images with the `docker` support, including errors or timeouts in pulling images or when pulling software packages (PyPi, npm, etc) within a build, you may need to override this value to an even lower value.
+If you experience problems building or running images with the `docker` support, including errors or timeouts in pulling images or when pulling software packages (PyPi, npm, etc) within a build, you might need to override this value to an even lower value.

 If this is required, you can set the `dockerd.mtu` property.